-- Our Competence – we have deep experience in downstream litigation, M&A, commercial advice, growing talent, and revenue enablement.
+- Our Competence – we understand their business and have deep experience in energy litigation, M&A, commercial advice, intellectual property protection and enforcement, growing talent, and revenue enablement.

-- Our Credentials – we have decades of experience, national counsel footprint, and petroleum marketing industry leadership.
+- Our Credentials – we have decades of experience, national counsel footprint, and industry leadership.

-- Our Cost – we deploy a TCO — total cost of ownership — mindfulness and know how to navigate judicial hot spots with familiarity, effectiveness, and proven track record.
+- Our Cost – we deploy a TCO — total cost of ownership — mindfulness and know how to navigate legal hot spots with familiarity, effectiveness, and a proven track record.

-- Our Character – we have fully embraced the Rooney Rule by engaging diversity to deliver authentic client value and placing a high priority on mentoring and succession planning so our diversity remains deployed, no senior experience is wasted, and we grow talent.
+- Our Character – we have embraced the Mansfield Rule in staffing our matters by engaging diversity to deliver authentic client value and placing a high priority on mentoring and advancement so our diversity remains deployed, no senior experience is wasted, and we grow talent.

-Oil and gas clients — including four of the nation’s largest integrated refiners — turn to us for counsel in downstream and midstream.
+Oil and gas clients — including the nation’s largest integrated refiners — turn to us as their downstream and midstream counsel.
 We help these industry leaders craft their deals and hone their business models.